Diana Abu-Jaber

 Diana Abu-Jaber (ديانا أبو جابر) is an American author and a professor at Portland State University.

 Early life and education

 Abu-Jaber was born in Syracuse, New York.
-Her father was Jordanian with a Palestinian Jerusalemite mother; Diana's mother was American, descended from Irish and German roots.
+Her father was Jordanian with a Palestinian mother from Jerusalem; Diana's mother was American, descended from Irish and German roots.
 At the age of seven, she moved with her family for two years to Jordan.
+She is from Palestinian origin.

 She received a BA in English and Creative Writing from the State University of New York at Oswego, an MA in English and Creative Writing from the University of Windsor, and a PhD in English and Creative Writing from Binghamton University.
-She divides her time between Miami and Portland.
+She divides her time between Miami, Florida and Portland, Oregon.

 Career

 Abu-Jaber writes about Arab and Arab-American culture and identity, often using the culture of food and food production.

 Her academic appointments include: Visiting Assistant Professor, English, Iowa State University (1990);